 Mexico to bail out telecoms company Altan Redes

-MEXICO CITY, June 10 (Reuters) - Mexico will bail out a flailing telecommunications company tasked with developing a wholesale national mobile network in the country, President Andres Manuel Lopez Obrador said on Friday.
+MEXICO CITY, June 10 (Reuters) - Mexico will bail out a flailing telecommunications company tasked with developing a wholesale national mobile network, President Andres Manuel Lopez Obrador said on Friday.

 Mexico signed an agreement to become the majority stakeholder in Altan Redes, which filed for bankruptcy in 2021, Lopez Obrador said in a regular news conference.